Cognigy/Documentation/docs/ai/empower/llms/overview.md

 ### Ensure LLM Accuracy with Human Review

 Even though LLMs are powerful, there are situations where human oversight is essential.
-Errors in data retrieval,
-Intent matching, or sentiment analysis can occur, especially with nuanced or complex information.
+Errors in data retrieval or sentiment analysis can occur, especially with nuanced or complex information.
 Human review can help minimize these errors.

 AI Copilot provides [plug-and-play widgets](../../../ai-copilot/plug-and-play-widgets.md) in the [workspace](../../../ai-copilot/index.md), allowing human agents to review the output generated by LLMs before sending responses to customers.